hieuimba/Lichess-Spark-DataPipeline/README.md

 ### 2. Enable Unity Catalog

-After the resources are deployed, you'll need to grant your Databricks workspace access to the storage account.
+After the resources are deployed, you'll need to grant your Databricks workspace access to your storage account.
 This involves enabling [Unity Catalog](https://learn.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog/) by creating a Metastore and assigning it to your workspace.
 Here's how to do it:

 2.1.
 Access the Databricks Account Console: